Ha Wiji

-Ha withdrew from government service in 1453 after the murder of Kim Jongseo by Prince Suyang (later King Sejo).
+Ha withdrew from government service in 1453 after the murder of Kim Chongsŏ by Prince Suyang (later King Sejo).
 However, he returned not long thereafter and was made vice-minister of rites by Danjong in 1455.
 In that year, Danjong was overthrown by Sejo.
-Ha joined in a plot to overthrow Sejo and restore Danjong in 1456, but the plot was uncovered through the betrayal of fellow plotter Kim Jil.
+Ha joined in a plot to overthrow Sejo and restore Danjong in 1456, but the plot was uncovered through the betrayal of fellow plotter Kim Chil.
 Refusing to repent from his deeds after torture, Ha was put to death.